SlimeKnights/slimeknights.github.io/projects.md

 ## Affiliated Projects

-These mods are made by a member of SlimeKnights, but are not directly part of the group.
+These mods are made by a member of SlimeKnights, but the projects are not part of the group's projects.

 <div class="project-list">
+    {% include project.html
+      name="ceramics" latest="1.20.1"
+      author="KnightMiner"
+      description="Originally inspired by the clay bucket from Iguana Tinker Tweaks, this mod simply added a clay bucket, but now it adds quite a few other features made from clay to both improve the early game and be used in long term builds."
+    %}
+    {% include project.html
+      name="inspirations" latest="1.20.1"
+      author="KnightMiner"
+      description="Inspirations is a mod for Minecraft adding various smaller features to the game.
+The design is targeted towards vanilla, so instead of game changing features there are many smaller changes. "
+    %}
     {% include project.html
       name="simple-gravel-ores" title="Simple Gravel Ores" latest="1.20.1"
       author="KnightMiner" github-author="elucent" github="GravelOres"